 IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS.
 MEET EXCEPTIONAL PEOPLE.
 LEARN TO LEAD.
 FIND YOUR PASSION.
 BE A GLOBAL SCHOLAR!

 Global Scholar is an intensive global leadership program for high school students who are eager to build a more peaceful, just and sustainable world.
-We empower young leaders who possess a firm understanding of global challenges, are confident in their ability to lead others, and have the skills and vision to make change happen.
+We empower aspiring young leaders with a firm understanding of global challenges, confidence in their ability to lead others, and the skills and vision to make change happen.
 Join us!

 Global Scholar is a fast-paced, skills-focused program that empowers young global leaders to confront the biggest challenges facing our generation, while building their own leadership, professional and personal skills.
+In today’s increasingly interconnected world, youth must be global citizens and possess a firm understanding of the inherent connection between global and local issues.
+Global Scholars gain insights and skills that will support them as students, citizens and professionals in whatever career they pursue.
 Program highlights include:

 - A Global Leadership Seminar, to build the skills young leaders need to inspire and motivate groups, envision social change, and build effective programs and projects.